 Fox said this morning that “contrary to some press reports, the repayments are not a ‘rebate’ nor special compensation.
 Rather, as determined by the Court’s ruling, they are the result of the overpayment of taxes over an extended period”.

 No doubt the 1991 restructure of News was designed to minimise tax.
 News has a venerable track record on this score and, as The Guardian pointed out yesterday, the big tax refund to News is likely to again raise the issue of how much tax is paid by global corporations.
-It would be fair to say News employs some pretty good tax lawyers: in 2006, for example, when News underwent a second major restructure and relocated to Delaware, the reorganisation -- a “flip” here, a “spin” there -- was designed to create “no tax, no tax risk”.
-When the ATO challenged that restructure, it lost in this judgment
+It would be fair to say News employs some pretty good tax lawyers: in 2006, for example, when News underwent a second major restructure and relocated to Delaware, the reorganisation — a “flip” here, a “spin” there — was designed to create “no tax, no tax risk”.
+When the ATO challenged that restructure, it lost in this judgment.